alakajam-team/alakajam/server/docs/article-data/kajam-rules.md

 Anyone can enter in one of the following divisions, unless a particular Kajam is organized differently:

 * **Ranked**, in which you make a game either alone or as a team ;
-* **Unranked**, for those not interested in the competitive aspect of the event, or who want to enter without focusing on the monthly topic.
+* **Open**, for those not interested in the competitive aspect of the event, or who want to enter without focusing on the monthly topic.

 Everyone has usually three to four weeks to submit their entries.